Sex hormone

 2. Progesterone:

-• plays a crucial role in preparing the uterus for implantation, maintaining pregnancy, and regulating the menstrual cycle.
+• Plays a crucial role in preparing the uterus for implantation, maintaining pregnancy, and regulating the menstrual cycle.

-Both Estrogen and progesterone work together to control the female reproductive system, from puberty to menopause, and contribute to overall female health.
+Both estrogen and progesterone work together to control the female reproductive system, from puberty to menopause, and contribute to overall female health.

 Estrogen

-Regulation of secretion:
+2. Regulation of Secretion:

-Mechanism of action:
+3. Mechanism of Action:

 • Estrogen binds to estrogen receptors (ER) in target cells, forming a hormone-receptor complex that regulates gene transcription.